Mocking

 main_test.bal

-This test stubs the behaviour of the get function to return a specific value in 2 ways:
+This test stubs the behavior of the get method to return a specific value in 2 ways:

 1. Stubbing to return a specific value in general